Energy Star: History

 According to the U.S. Energy and Employment Report for 2016, 290,000 American workers are involved in the manufacture of Energy Star certified products and building materials.
 The report also projects that employment in energy efficiency will grow much faster than other areas of the energy sector—9 percent in 2017 vs. average projected growth of 5 percent across all of the energy sector—and that Energy Star will be an integral part of that market.

 As of 2017, there are 23 independent certification bodies and 255 independent laboratories recognized for purposes of Energy Star product certification and testing.
 Most cover multiple product types.
 In 2016, 1,881 product models were subject to verification testing with an overall compliance rate of 95%.

 In March 2017 the Trump Administration proposed a budget that would eliminate the program.
 This prompted an outpouring of expressions of support for the Energy Star program from environmental groups, energy efficiency advocates, and businesses.

 In May 2025 leaks from a meeting on the ongoing reorganization of the EPA revealed closing branches managing the Energy Star program.
-CNN journalists were unable to receive a clarification on the matter from the agency.
-Democrat Jeanne Shaheen and Republican Susan Collins, journalists, and multiple institutions see such a change as having hugely negative impact on finances of the population.
 According to the critical voices, each year the program provides US citizens $40 billion in energy savings, while costing the government $32 million.
+The program was funded in a 2026 appropriation bill with bipartisan support.

+In March 2026, the administration announced plans to shift the program from the EPA to the Department of Energy.

 Specifications

-Energy Star specifications differ with each item, and are set by the EPA.
+Energy Star specifications differ with each item and are set by the EPA.